salrashid123/aws_rolesanywhere_signer/README.md

 What this library provides is basically an [AWS v2 SDK Credential](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/aws#Credentials) in go which is ultimately employing RolesAnywhere based certificates.

-Unlike [rolesanywhere-credential-helper](https://github.com/aws/rolesanywhere-credential-helper), this library does _not_ require invoking an external process but rather you can use this to directly acquire credentials in code (ref [issues/352](https://github.com/aws/aws-sdk/issues/352)).
+Unlike [rolesanywhere-credential-helper](https://github.com/aws/rolesanywhere-credential-helper), this library does _not_ require invoking an external process but rather you can use this to directly acquire credentials in code similar to [python iam-roles-anywhere-session](https://github.com/awslabs/iam-roles-anywhere-session).
 This also has the distinct flexibility to define and control the parameters for any underlying signer (eg, if you wanted to first fulfill custom policy governing access to the key like a TPM password or PCR policy)

 Notably, this allows for the source of the private key used for signing to be anything that meets go's [crypto.Signer](https://pkg.go.dev/crypto#Signer) interface.

-This means the private key can be form a:
+This means the private key can be from

 * **File**

-  Since in go `RSA/ECC` keys are actually [signers themselves](https://pkg.go.dev/crypto/rsa#PrivateKey.Sign)
+  Since in go even normal `RSA/ECC` keys loaded from files are actually [signers themselves](https://pkg.go.dev/crypto/rsa#PrivateKey.Sign)

 * **TPM (Trusted Platform Module)**